-For the past two years, Kyle has organized the Leavenworth County Bar Association golf tournament, which has helped raise money to fund the organization and thousands of dollars for different charities.
+In 2010 to 2012, Kyle organized the Leavenworth County Bar Association golf tournament, which has helped raise money to fund the organization and send thousands of dollars for different charities.
+Kyle was an executive board member in the Leavenworth County Bar Association from 2011 to 2012.

 Civil Litigation Experience- Auto Accidents/Slip and Falls/Work Comp/Domestic

-Since graduating from law school 7 years ago, Kyle’s practice has focused personal injury as well as civil and criminal litigation.
+Since graduating from law school more than seven years ago, Kyle’s practice has focused primarily on personal injury as well as civil and criminal litigation.
 Kyle’s civil experience includes: personal injury litigation, products liability, construction litigation, violations of the Missouri Merchandising Practices Act and Kansas Consumer Protection Act, fire damage cases, contract disputes, landlord/tenant disputes, workers compensation claims, divorces, paternity cases, child support issues, and orders of protection.

 Kyle has appeared hundreds of times in courts throughout western Missouri and eastern Kansas on a wide variety of issues.
-He has successfully taken a number of cases to trial, including several jury trials, and assisted on many more.
+He has successfully taken a number of cases to trial - including several jury trials - and has assisted on many more.
 Kyle has also personally written approximately 10 Court of Appeals briefs, and most recently, co-authored a brief for the Kansas Supreme Court.
-The issue before the Supreme Court is one of first impression in the state of Kansas involving civil liability for improper loan and use of an automobile.
+The appeal before the Supreme Court was one of first impression in the state of Kansas involving civil liability for improper loan and use of an automobile, and the Supreme Court found in favor our client.

 Criminal Defense- Traffic Infractions/DUI/DWS

 Kyle’s criminal experience includes representing clients on a number of criminal matters ranging from minor traffic infractions, such as speeding tickets, to more serious matters, including felony DUI/DWI/OUI cases.
-Kyle’s broad criminal experience has also encompassed the representation of those whose driving privileges have either been restricted or suspended and his efforts have produced success in the re-establishment of the individual’s driving privileges.
+Kyle’s broad criminal experience has also encompassed the representation of those whose driving privileges have either been restricted or suspended and his efforts have produced success in the re-establishment of many clients' driving privileges.

 Kyle co-authored the brief in the case No. 104,271, which was an unpublished decision handed down by the Kansas Court of Appeals on February 25, 2011, affirming the decision of the Douglas County District Court granting a motion to suppress, which led to a dismissal of the charges pending against the defendant.